 When you create the backup job that is targeted at an object storage, the immutability period must be specified in the settings of the object storage repository.
-For details, see Adding Object Storage Repositories in Veeam Backup & Replication User Guide.
+For more information, see the Adding Object Storage Repositories section in the Veeam Backup & Replication User Guide.

 Backup immutability operates with backup data and related metadata (checkpoints) on the object storage side.
 Retention policy operates with logical representation of the stored data, or restore points, on the Veeam Agent side.
 These two mechanisms act independently from each other.